libreswitch/ops/docs/interface_cli.md

 #### Syntax
 `no autonegotiation`
 #### Description
 This command sets the autonegotiation state to default.
+The default is off.
 #### Authority
 All users.
 #### Parameters